Center of Mass and spin for isolated sources of gravitational radiation: Null Cone Cuts

+We now seek for a one parameter family of solutions that represents worldlines on the spacetime, i.e., $x^a= x^a(\tau)$.
+For this family we set $Z_i= Z(x^a(\tau_i),\zeta,{\bar \zeta})$.
 Instead of finding the most general form of the solution to the above equation we want to concentrate in the compact systems we are interested in describing.
 Essentially we would like to describe sources in the volume of space that can be observed by aLIGO such as closed binaries, supernovae or gravitational kicks.
 For those situations it is fair to assume that the system is asymptotically stationary both in the past and in the future.
-It then follows that the imaginary part of the shear vanishes as $u_B \rightarrow -\infty$ and one can always find a Bondi system where the real part of the shear vanishes in that limit as well.
-In this way we restrict the supertraslation freedom to the translation subgroup.
-Likewise, we assume that in that limit the cut approaches a Minkowski cut given by
+We thus assume that as $\tau_i \to -\infty$ the imaginary part of the Bondi vanishes and the cut $Z_i$ is shear free.
+In that limit we get $\sigma_i= \eth^2 \sigma_R(\zeta,{\bar \zeta})$, $Z_i= x^a(\tau_i)\ell_a+\sigma_R(\zeta,{\bar \zeta})$.
+Selecting a Bondi frame with vanishing $\sigma_R(\zeta,{\bar \zeta})$ we obtain